 112 is the national emergency number.
 Notifications are sent from Wapp to 112 at the start and finish of a trail.
 This is for emergency only and data will not be used unless someone is reported missing.

-The Katla Unesco Global Geopark of Iceland has entered into cooperation with the Wapp.
-The aim is to introduce the beautiful trails and sites in the Katla Unesco Global Geopark in the southern part of Iceland.
+The Katla Unesco Global Geopark of Iceland is cooperation with the Wapp.
+The aim is to introduce beautiful trails and sites in the Katla Unesco Global Geopark in the southern part of Iceland.